 Pupils become more aware of how to look after themselves through both Science and PSCHE.
 We also aim to give pupils understanding of the importance of diet, hygiene and exercise and our ‘Advanced Healthy Schools’ status is recognition of our commitment to this.

 Relationship and Sexual Education (RSE) forms part of the Health Education and Science Curriculum in school and is rooted in our Catholic Faith.
-RSE is taught throughout the school using the scheme “A Journey in Love”, which is approved by Westminster Diocese.
-Children are taught about the importance of respecting and caring for one another.
-In Year 5 & 6 children learn about the importance of a loving relationship and how their bodies will change through puberty.
+RSE is taught throughout the school using the scheme entitled ‘Life to the Full’ which is a programme of study devised by TEN TEN.

 We recognise the need for our provision in PSCHE to meet the needs of all children and the different circumstances they may find themselves in.
 This is reflected in the personalised and additional provision in place within the George Tancred Centre and carried out by the Inclusion Team.